Former Arkansas Gov. Asa Hutchinson ends his 2024 campaign after sixth-place finish in Iowa caucuses

 Hutchinson had used the city, which is also retail giant Walmart’s home, to portray himself as a business-friendly conservative.
 He had contrasted that with DeSantis, who has been engaged in a bitter public feud with Disney in Florida.

-Hutchinson, who finished his two terms as Arkansas governor in 2023, is also a former congressman who served as one of the House managers prosecuting the impeachment case against former President Bill Clinton.
+Hutchinson, who finished his two terms as Arkansas governor in 2023, is also a former congressman who served as one of the House managers prosecuting the impeachment case against then-President Bill Clinton.

 Hutchinson touted his law enforcement experience as unique, especially in addressing issues such as immigration and border security.
 He also cited it when talking about Trump’s legal woes.

-Hutchinson, who had led a task force for the National Rifle Association that called for armed and trained school personnel after the Sandy Hook school shooting, found a less than enthusiastic reception when he appeared before the group’s annual convention after launching his bid.
-He drew at least one yelled obscenity from the Trump-friendly crowd after he suggested Biden was “praying” for a rematch with Trump in 2024 and declared, “We don’t need a rerun of 2020.”
+Hutchinson, who had led a task force for the National Rifle Association that called for armed and trained school personnel after the Sandy Hook school shooting in Newtown, Connecticut, in 2012, found a less than enthusiastic reception when he appeared before the group’s annual convention after launching his bid.
+He drew at least one yelled obscenity from the Trump-friendly crowd after he suggested President Joe Biden was “praying” for a rematch with Trump in 2024 and declared, “We don’t need a rerun of 2020.”

 He had also pointed to his history of signing multiple abortion restrictions into law as governor, including a near-total ban that took effect when the U.S. Supreme Court struck down Roe v.
 Wade.
 But Hutchinson stopped short of saying whether he’d support a six- or 15-week ban as president before telling conservatives he would sign into law a federal restriction.